 4. Niche can play a huge role in determining income

 What an average real estate agent makes varies by niche.
 The average residential real estate agent might earn less than a commercial real estate agent.
 In general, average real estate incomes tend to fall in the $70,000 range, while some niches, like property management or affordable housing, have notably lower incomes and others, like commercial or relocation, have markedly higher earnings.

 5. Income varies by brokerage type

 How can a real estate agent rise above the average income?

-Your earnings don’t have to be defined by what’s “average” for your niche, experience level or the amount of time you put in to your job.
+Your earnings don’t have to be defined by what’s “average” for your niche, experience level, or the amount of time you put in to your job.
 There are always ways to beat the odds and rise above the median level of earnings.
-We’ve found that agents who are earning more typically excel at managing their marketing dollars, finding quality leads, winning real estate listings and staying updated on best practices.
-To help you earn more, we’ve put together a blog post that gets into each of those topics so you can maximize your potential.
+We’ve found that agents who are earning more typically excel at managing their marketing dollars, finding quality leads, winning real estate listings, and staying updated on best practices.